This article...

 - Click Save to finish.

-An Effective Landing Page
+An effective Landing Page

-The image below is that of a landing page that has just been designed.
+The image below is that of a Landing Page that has just been designed.

 |

-1. A brief, descriptive title that tells subscribers the purpose of the form. |
+1. A brief, descriptive title that tells subscribers the purpose of the page. |

 2. A brief instructional message. | |